Network Security Threats and Solutions

 - Use genuine software and keep it up to date.

-- Avoid pirated software as it may contain viruses and worms.
+- Avoid pirated software, as it may contain malicious code such as viruses and worms.

 - Disable unwanted or unnecessary services.